Sishan/Java_PostgreSQL_Application/README.md

    					-disp:-meet_event:SouthConfed,E0307

-10) For a Meet, display the scores of each school, sorted by scores:
+10) For a Meet, display the scores of each school, sorted by scores:\n
-	Type: "-disp:-meet_allSchool:[meet-name]", replace meet-name with target meet-name Sample input:
+	Type: "-disp:-meet_allSchool:[meet-name]", replace meet-name with target meet-name\n Sample input:

 				        -disp:-meet_allSchool:SouthConfed